Quillbot vs Grammarly: Which one is worth investing your time and money in? Let’s find out!

 For example, if you’re writing an article about negative SEO, then you’ll want to freeze that term.
 If you don’t, Quillbot might use a synonym for negative, like pessimistic, resulting in an inaccurate article.

-Quillbot and Grammarly are two helpful tools that'll improve your writing.
-They also paraphrase sentences, so it’s more engaging and clearer to your readers.
-So who're these tools for?
+Quillbot and Grammarly are two helpful tools that’ll improve your writing via their various tools.
+So who’re these tools for?

 - Content marketers